 The June issue of Playboy hit the stands today in 2011, with the cover luring readers inside to see a smokin’ hot pictorial with Mick Jagger and Jerry Hall’s 27 year old daughter Elizabeth.

 Rock and Roll Birthdays

-Half of the Allman Brothers Band’s dual drummer attack, Butch Trucks is 69.
+Half of the Allman Brothers Band’s dual drummer attack, Butch Trucks would be 70 if he hadn’t passed back in January.
 His nephew, guitarist Derek Trucks, played with them from 1999 until they hung it up in 2014.
 Butch himself is the nephew of Vigil Trucks, a major league baseball pitcher of the 40’s and 50’s.